 I have the (dubious?) honor of being one of that 9%.

 With my $10k signing bonus, my $70k annual salary, and my $55k end-of-year bonus, I earned a total of $135,000 my first year out of college.

 What is the real value of your salary?

 Now, before you start swearing at me under your breath or rolling your eyes and assuming this is just another “money doesn’t buy happiness” piece, just breathe.
 The truth about money, as with most things in life, is that its value is relative.

-If you’re making $30k per year and living comfortably, then a higher salary is a nice-to-have.
+If you’re making $30k per year and living comfortably, then a higher salary and a six-figure salary is a nice to have.
 If you’re making $30k per year and living below the poverty line, then a higher salary is a necessity.

-In one scenario, 6-figures looks like a cure.
-In the other, it’s not even relevant.
+In one scenario, a six-figure salary looks like a cure.
+On the other, it’s not even relevant.

 I’m also not going to sit here and tell you that money is evil and loving your job will make up for financial instability.
 In fact, it is my humble opinion that having money is better than being broke—shocking, I know.

 The problem with money is not that we think we need it when we don’t.
 The problem is that we heavily and misguidedly outweigh the impact that more money will have on our overall happiness and wellbeing.

 The startling reality is that other factors—environment, company size, colleagues, and even vacation—that are inherently less flashy than dollar signs are the true indicators and predictors of long-term, sustainable career success.